Jeffrey-S-Smith/codefellows-code-201-reading-notes/class-04.md

 Want to know more about functions little week in that are?

 ## Things I want to know more about
-Want to know more about functions little week in that are?
+Want to know more about functions little weak in that are?

 ### Resources used